ColDog5044/BMC-Mod/README.md

 # Terms of Use

- - **DO NOT** make any changes to my mod files and publicly distribute it, you may only modify the files for personal use.
+ - **DO NOT** make any changes to the mod files and publicly distribute it as your own, you may only modify the files for personal use.

 ## How to Install